Do vegan diets protect our dogs against cancer?

 Of course dogs don’t live as long as we do so they have less exposure to the risk factors we have but despite this they have the same incidence of cancer as humans (1 in 3 dogs and humans will develop cancer).

 I do recommend a plant-based option for dogs as a natural plant-based diet contains more anti-cancer nutrients.
-For example Lutein is known to promote inhibition of various types of cancer cells in humans and it only comes from plants.
+For example Lutein is known to promote inhibition of various types of cancer cells in humans and it only comes from plants."

 Listen to Prof Clare Knottenbelt and Dr Arielle Griffiths in the video below discussing the concerns of bioaccumulation and its dangers in our dogs.